zibbini/rgeo/README.md

 ### Classifying results

-Here the the raster was classified to at four thresholds: min, 2m, 5m and max.
+Here the the raster was classified to four thresholds: min, 2m, 5m and max.

 ``` r
 library(raster)